breakponchito/DominicanWorkShopParticipant/module_03_expose_api_rest/README.md

 -----
 #### **Task**

 Now is the time to experiment.
 From the base application we are implementing create the first RESTful Web Service providing all the components that are required to make it work.
+Remember that by default, The Jakarta Starter creates one resource and configuration for a REST service.
+Review those components and edit as required, also copy the example we showed here to make a simple GET and POST call.
 -----

 #### Defining Client application